gleich/website-v2/posts/small-docker-images.md

 description: Develop Docker images that have a final image size smaller than 10mb
 ---

 Docker images can easily become huge (over 500mb in size).
-This produces longer pull and push times and wasted resources.
+This produces long pull and push times and wasted resources.
 In this post, I'll try to easily and briefly explain some practices you can follow to make them smaller.

 # Copy the Binary